 Section 7 shows that the STEM performance and persistence of URM students across five UC campuses does not improve following Prop 209, despite those students' enrollment at less-selective campuses.
-This tests the "Science Mismatch Hypothesis" as implicitly stated by Griffith (2010) and Arcidiacono et al. (2016).
-However, other studies have tested narrower versions of the Hypothesis, claiming only that URM students admitted under affirmative action are lower-performing in STEM courses than their non-URM peers, unconditional (Loury and Garman, 1993; Holzer and Neumark, 2000; Fischer and Massey, 2007) or conditional on prior academic preparation (Rose, 2005).
+This tests the "Science Mismatch Hypothesis" as suggested by Griffith (2010) and Arcidiacono, Aucejo and Hotz (2016).
+However, other studies have tested narrower versions of the Hypothesis, claiming only that URM students admitted under affirmative action are lower-performing in STEM courses than their non-URM peers, unconditional (Loury and Garman, 1993; Holzer and Neumark, 2000; Fischer and Massey, 2007) or